-Amounts received from the EPA and the State for the continued capitalization of the Fund are recorded at cost as capital grants and contributions, when the funds are received.
+Amounts received from the EPA and the State for the continued capitalization of the Fund are recorded as soon as all eligibility requirements imposed by the provider have been met.

 Net position

 Net position is reported as restricted.
 Restricted net position is the result of constraints placed on its use, which have been imposed by the grantor agency and by law through enabling legislation.